Crafting a BMX Bicycle: A Complete Guide

 - Seat Post

-Further down in this guide, you will find instructional videos on how to mount many of these parts.
+Below in the guide, you will find instructional videos on assembling many of these parts.

-Only a few essential tools are required to assemble and maintain a BMX bike.
-A standard BMX tool kit usually contains the tools needed to assemble a partly assembled complete BMX bike fresh out of the box.
-Having a BMX tool kit with you when you are out riding is always recommended, so you don’t have to end an otherwise awesome session because of a loose part.
+Only a handful of vital tools are necessary to both assemble and maintain a BMX bike.
+A typical BMX tool kit is equipped to help you put together a partially assembled complete BMX bike straight out of its packaging.
+Bringing a BMX tool kit while riding is always a good idea, ensuring a loose part won't prematurely end an awesome session.

-We recommend having the following tools at your disposal when building, maintaining, or repairing your BMX:
+We recommend having these tools readily available when building, servicing, or repairing your BMX:

 - Hex keys/Allen wrenches: 4, 5, 6 & 8 mm